wercker/go-wercker-api/README.md

 ## Authentication

-By default this client tries to fetch the credentials from `~/.wercker/credentials`, the environment variable `$WERCKER_TOKEN` and falls back to anonymous user.
+The client uses a `Provider` to get the credentials for the user.
+By default it uses the following strategy:

+- Retrieve the token from the environment variable`$WERCKER_TOKEN`
+- Retrieve the token from file `~/.wercker/credentials`
+- Fallback to anonymous user

-If you retrieved your wercker token through other means, then you can use the `credentials.Token` method to pass this value:
+If you retrieved your wercker token through other means, then you can use the `credentials.Token` method to user a static `Provider`:

 ```golang
 import "github.com/wercker/go-wercker-api"